Covered wagon travels the Oregon-California-Pony Express Historic Trail, Wyoming, photo by Bob Wick, BLM

 Cadastral Survey in Colorado, 1960, Photo courtesy BLM Colorado

-In many ways, the history of the Bureau of Land Management (BLM) is the history of the growth and development of the United States (U.S.).
+In many ways, the history of the Bureau of Land Management is the history of the growth and development of the United States.
 The BLM was formally established in 1946, but its roots go back to the years after America’s independence, when the young nation expanded.
 At first, these lands were used to encourage homesteading, westward migration, and economic benefits to the national treasury and citizens.
 The General Land Office (GLO) was created in 1812 to support these national goals.
-Over time, values and attitudes regarding public lands shifted, and Congress at the urging of President Truman, merged the GLO and another agency, the U.S. Grazing Service, creating the BLM.
+Over time, values and attitudes regarding public lands shifted, and at the urging of President Truman, Congress merged the GLO and another agency, the U.S. Grazing Service, to create the BLM.

-Today, the BLM administers more surface land (245 million acres or one-tenth of America’s land base) and more subsurface mineral estate (700 million acres) than any other government agency in the U.S. The BLM’s mission, which is principally defined by the Federal Land Policy and Management Act of 1976 (FLPMA), directs the agency to carry out a dual mandate: that of managing public land for multiple uses while conserving natural, historical, and cultural resources.
-In the language of FLPMA, the BLM is to administer public lands “on the basis of multiple use and sustained yield” of resources.
+Today, the BLM administers more surface land (245 million acres, or one-tenth of America’s land base) and more subsurface mineral estate (700 million acres) than any other U.S. government agency.
+The BLM’s mission, which is principally defined in the Federal Land Policy and Management Act of 1976 (FLPMA), directs the agency to carry out a dual mandate: that of managing public land for multiple uses while conserving natural, historical, and cultural resources.
+In the language of FLPMA, the BLM is to administer public land resources “on the basis of multiple use and sustained yield.”

-• With our partners, ensure that a systemic process is undertaken to preserve BLM’s important history
+• with our partners, ensuring a systemic process for preserving the BLM’s important history;

-• Capture and organize the BLM’s administrative history through a comprehensive repository for physical, digital, and oral material
+• capturing and organizing the BLM’s administrative history in a comprehensive repository for physical, digital, and oral material; and

-• Ensure that relevant, timely historical information is accessible to BLM staff and the public, where appropriate
+• making relevant, timely historical information accessible to BLM staff and the public, as appropriate.

-In the coming year, History Initiative team members will work with BLM staff members, retirees, and key partners within and outside of BLM, including members of the many sovereign tribal nations, to research and communicate the rich history of the BLM.
-We hope that by providing a rich tapestry of context and connections, we can guide our agency from who we were to who they aspire to become.
+History Initiative team members work with BLM staff, retirees and key partners including members of the many sovereign tribal nations, to research and communicate the rich history of the BLM.
+We hope that a tapestry of context and connections will guide our agency from who we were to who we aspire to become.

 Experience History